RHDZMOTA/financial_series/README.md

 ## Requirements

 This datatype depends on some basic and commony python 3 libraries: pandas, datetime, os, numpy and matplotlib.pyplot.
+And an external script aux_fun.py.

 [continue]